Thorium-Sim/thorium/README.md

 ## A note about support

 Thorium is a "community support" project.
-While I encourage everyone to use it and continue to submit issues and bug reports, I won't be actively maintaining the project as I have in the past.
-Here's what I will continue to do:
+I encourage everyone to use it and continue to submit issues and bug reports.
+As maintainer, here's what I will continue to do:

 - Review issues
 - Review pull requests and provide feedback
 - Merge pull requests
 - Create new builds/releases
 - Encourage and assist other developers

-I will not:

-- Actively build new features (usually -- some exceptions)
-- Actively fix bugs (usually -- some exceptions)
-- Guarantee a response or turnaround time
-- Give support over phone or in person (except through service contract agreements)
+- Focus my efforts on long-term projects and keeping the codebase modern.

 Fortunately, you can get help from the excellent people on [Thorium's Discord Server](https://discord.gg/UvxTQZz).